What Is the Role of the Board of Directors?

 (Albany, Columbia, Fulton, Greene, Montgomery, Rensselaer, Saratoga, Schenectady and,

 Charles A. (Chuck) Voss, AICP is Senior Land Use Planner with the firm of Barton & Loguidice, PC, working out of the firm’s Albany office.
-He is responsible for the review and development of all planning-related projects, as well as oversight of municipal planning review projects and special project development.
+He has over 24 years of experience in land use and environmental planning and he is responsible for the review and development of all planning-related projects, as well as oversight of municipal planning review projects and special project development for his firm.
+Chuck is also Chairman of the Town of New Scotland Planning Board, and Vice-Chair of the Town of New Scotland Ethics Committee.

 Region 5: Adirondack/North Country